RC Airplane World flight school

 Taking off your rc airplane is, generally speaking, a simple process that lasts just a few seconds, hopefully!

-With all your pre-flight checks and range check complete (see previous lesson), and the transmitter antenna fully extended if you are using a MHz radio system, or laid flat (parallel to the top of the Tx body) if using a 2.4GHz one, point the plane directly in to wind if there is any.
+With all your pre-flight checks and range check complete (see previous lesson), and the transmitter antenna fully extended if you are using a MHz radio system, or laid flat (parallel to the top of the Tx body) if using a 2.4GHz one, point the plane directly in to the wind if there is any.
 It's important that you take off in to wind because this maximizes the airflow over the wings and reduces the groundspeed the plane needs to take off, so will get airborne sooner.

 To perform a take off, smoothly increase motor power to full (take between one and two seconds to move the stick fully forward) and let the airplane accelerate along the ground.
 It's probable that you'll need to use rudder to keep the plane going in a straight line - don't let it veer off to the left or right.
 Keep it straight and in to wind all the time.